Claudia Hepburn, CEO

 National Director, Client Success

 Originally from Colombia, Paula has spent her career supporting thousands of international professionals.
 In the past, she pioneered ESL programs and oversaw various employment services and bridging programs supporting internationally-trained professionals.
 Most recently, Paula joined the faculty of George Brown College as a professor in the Career Development Practitioner program.
-Paula has served as a mentor to newcomers, she is the former President of the Board of Directors for the Canadian Colombian Professional Association and is an Aspen Institute Economic Opportunities Fellowship candidate.
+Paula has served as a mentor to newcomers, she is the former President of the Board of Directors for the Canadian Colombian Professional Association and is an Aspen Institute Economic Opportunities Fellow.

 National Director, Operations